ABohynDOE/python-project/index.md

 poetry new project-name
 ```

-Be aware that poetry needs to be in the `PATH` variables if you want to use it from the command line.
+Be aware that poetry needs to be in the path variables if you want to use it from the command line.

-This will create a new directory named `project-name` with the following tree structure
+Creating a new project will create a new directory named `project-name` with the following tree structure

 ```bash
 project-name